 Have completed and signed a registration form, for the club, provided that he has not signed a registration form for any other club within the league.

 If he has so signed, he remains a registered player with that club unless transferred as per rule 7.
-If a player's registration is cancelled and he wishes to register for any other Club in this League in that season a new registration form must be completed and returned to the Registration Secretary.
+If a player's registration is cancelled and he wishes to register for any other Club in this League in that season a new registration form must be completed and returned to the Player Registration Officer.

 If a player plays for another Club Outside of the Pembroke County Cricket League, it is the responsibility of the Pembroke County Cricket League Club to inform the Player Registration Officer.